jlchen5/CT-analysis/README.md

 # CT analysis

-- Circuit Topology approach in Cancer research and Immune cells
+- Circuit Topology approach in Cancer Research and Immune cells

 - TCGA data of RNA-seq, WGS, scRNA-seq and Hi-C, scHi-c, etc.

+- In this repo, based on the single-cell Hi-C data.

 ## Steps